 If something unexpected happens on the way to the venue or you feel ill then still try to get to the venue on time.
 Make sure you inform the invigilator (there are usually two invigilators) of the situation as soon as you arrive.
 NEBOSH operates a “Requests for Special Considerations” policy

-If you had already applied for “reasonable adjustments” for things such as disability, learning difficulty etc. outlined in the NEBOSH website, check that these agreed adjustments are in place when you arrive at the exam venue.
+If you had already applied for “reasonable adjustments” for things such as disability, learning difficulty etc. check that these agreed adjustments are in place when you arrive at the exam venue.

 Prepare yourself for the exam